 Although tough times make small business survival extremely difficult, you should remember that every coin has two sides, thus pay heed to the positive side of tough times.

-In such times, many businessmen become nervous and pack their bag and baggage to leave the market, thus making it impossible for you to take try out new avenues and business models
+In such times, many businessmen become nervous and pack their bags and baggage to leave the market, thus making it impossible for you to take try out new avenues and business models

 Try to bank your investments and policies to avoid any crash crunch.
 In order to stride through such adverse times, try to resort to the traditional method of community outreach to spread the word out